Table of Contents[Hide][Show]

 The two most popular hiking trails are the Endless Wall Trail and Long Point Trail.
 Both hikes were lined with gorgeous blooming purple Catawba rhododendron bushes when I walked them in late May.
 (The summer brings the white rhododendron bloom.)

 I did the 1.6-mile Long Point Trail, which is mostly a leisurely walk through the forest.
 There’s a challenging steeper section at the end, but the reward is panoramic views of the New River Gorge and the bridge.
+It’s a great thing to do in West Virginia with kids.
 All but the last bit of the trail is open for mountain biking too.

 Really adventurous (and fit) hikers can connect to the Kaymoor Miner’s Trail along Long Point.
 It’s only a one mile loop, but it includes 821 stairs to get down to the abandoned Kaymoor coal mine, which closed in 1962 and was the last area coal mine to close.